netcinematics/PWA-3D-WRAPPSHELL/README.md

 ## ~TITLESCREEN

 Using a vanillaweb naming convention, we get aTitleScreen after instantiation.
 Like that?
 Its a little bit like inheriting from SplashScreen, but not.
 More like SEQUENCES.
 Many SEQUENCES evolve one another.
 It is a SEQUENCE of SEQUENCES.
 That is all.
 After SPLASHSCREEN completes, show lightning-fast TITLESCREEN, with user-interaction, and OPEN the media.
-Why the middle-man???
+Why???

 ### PURPOSE

 SPEED.
-It is all about speed: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves the Time To Interaction problem.
-It gives the highest possible Lighthouse Audit score</i>, makes Time to Interaction quick, and makes scenes dynamically interchangable.
+It is all about speed: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves the Time To Interaction problem.</i> It gives the highest possible Lighthouse Audit score, makes Time to Interaction quick, and makes scenes dynamically interchangable.
 Which, we think is radical.
 Not to mention, it serves as a PERFORMANCE-BASELINE for future performance ops.
 Like. +1.

 ### RESULTS